emotion-analysis-project/SemEval2025-Task11/README.md

    - We have also updated the submission instructions on the Codabench page.
 Refer to the **"Submission Instructions"** section on Codabench for a detailed guide on how to prepare your submission file.
 **Release of All Shared Task Languages**

-**New Dataset Download Process**

-   - Participants are now required to accept the task's terms and conditions before downloading the dataset.
-This change ensures compliance with the ethical use of data.

 **Revised Evaluation Timeline**

    The evaluation period has been updated as follows: